MsChif: Other promotions

 Having made an impact in IWA:Mid-West and Shimmer Women Athletes MsChif was invited to another all-female promotion, ChickFight, a San Francisco based promotion that held knock-out tournaments.
 Her first outing was ChickFight IV in April 2006, where she took on Candice LeRae in the first round.
 After defeating her she progressed onto the semi-final, pinning Lacey before winning her debut tournament with a victory against Mercedes Martinez.
 In June she competed in ChickFight V and defeated Sumie Sakai in the first round before suffering a semi-final loss to Jazz and she suffered a similar fate at the next two events.
 At ChickFight VII: The UK vs The USA she defeated British wrestler Jade but lost to eventual winner Cheerleader Melissa in the semi-finals, months after they had tagged together in Shimmer Volume 8.
 Her final appearance with the company, during the ChickFight VIII saw her fight her way to the final, beating Jetta on the way, before losing to Wesna in the final.

 Days before ChickFight VII, MsChif made her first appearance in the London based promotion Real Quality Wrestling (RQW) for their calendar opening No Pain, No Gain event.
 The triple threat match, which also included Melissa, was for the RQW Women's Championship and was won by defending champion Eden Black.
 She returned to RQW in June in a ChickFight attraction match that saw two feuds collide at Taking On The World where she tag teamed with Black in a losing effort against Melissa and Jetta.

 In August 2006, MsChif took part in Japan's Wrestle Expo 2006.
 During the event she was given a bye through to the semi-final where defeated Kyoko Kimura to earn a place in the final match.
 As the other finalist was NWA Women's Pacific/NEO Single Champion Yoshiko Tamura the belt was put on the line but MsChif was unable to secure victory.

 As well as these promotions, MsChif has made various one-off and limited appearances for other companies.
 Perhaps the most famous of these companies was NWA: Total Nonstop Action (NWA:TNA) for their televised program TNA Xplosion in a losing effort against longtime enemy Daizee Haze.

 On October 8, 2012, MsChif made her first appearance in Japan in six years, when she main evented Joshi 4 Hope IV, unsuccessfully challenging Hailey Hatred for the Remix Pro Women's Championship.

+Ring of Honor pt.2 (2011–2015)

+During years 2011 to 2015 in Ring of Honor (ROH) MsChif feuded with talent such as Maria Kanellis and had matches in the ROH Women of Honor division against talent such as Sara Del Rey, Allysin Kay, Leah Von Dutch, Mia Yim, Veda Scott, Jenny Rose, Athena, Scarlett Bordeaux, Cherry Bomb, Kasey Ray and Jessie Brooks until she later on departed from ROH in 2015.